AAP | Associate Ambulance Practitioner

 Alternatively, candidates could choose to do their placement hours with our partner agency Global Medical Projects (GMP).
 GMP can offer frontline ambulance and Emergency Department (ED) placements without the need for L3 CERAD in several countries around the world.
 Two of our instructors have availed of their placement opportunities in Guadalajara, Mexico and can highly recommend this pathway.
 Check out their website for more details: https://www.globalmedicalprojects.co.uk/projects/paramedic-emergency-medicine-placements/

-NB: Each learner is entirely responsible for funding the cost of their voluntary placement including GMPs fees (which include placement, mentorship, food and accomodation) and travel expenses to and from the placement area of their choice.
+NB: Each learner is entirely responsible for funding the cost of their voluntary placement including GMPs fees (which include placement, mentorship, food and accomodation) , travel expenses and administration to and from the placement area of their choice.

 • Any frontline response provider within or acting on behalf of the NHS, MOD or a local CCG.
 This can be with the NHS or a private provider and can be completed in any country with a recognised healthcare governance system in place.